shashankgroovy/shashankgroovy.github.io/_posts/2014-05-08-gsoc-selection.markdown

 "Curiosity.
 That's the word"
 ----------------------------

-*(I have written this post from a third person perspective.)*
+> *(I have written this post from a third person perspective.)*

-Says Shashank Srivastav, who just got accepted into Google's very own Google Summer of Code program and is currently completing his Bachelor's degree in Computer Science Engineering from Manav Rachna College of Engineering, Faridabad.
-As wikipedia states - The Google Summer of Code (GSoC) is an annual program, first held from May to August 2005, in which Google awards stipends (of USD 5,500 i.e. approx. INR 3,30,000) to all students who successfully complete a requested free and open-source software coding project during the
+As Wikipedia states - The Google Summer of Code (GSoC) is an annual program, first held from May to August 2005, in which Google awards stipends (of USD 5,500 i.e. approx. INR 3,30,000) to all students who successfully complete a requested free and open-source software coding project during the